 This road cycling adventures starts in the capital city Hanoi in the north, and ends in Ho Chi Minh City in the far south.
 This trip we use road bikes or cross bike , and daily distance ride from 120-140 km.
-En-route, you will cover more than 1,500kms as you visit the most spellbinding places the country has to offer.
+En-route, you will cover more than 1,500kms as you visit the most unique landscape in this country has to offer.

 Having explored Hanoi and its stunning surroundings, you will head south to Hue, the former Imperial Capital.
 Dominated by majestic temples and ancient tombs, it is a town in which time seems to have stopped.